Clean Sheet Goalkeeper Academy

 My first exposure to goalkeeper training in a camp environment was in 1984 on the campus of University of North Carolina-Chapel Hill at the Rainbow Soccer Camp.
 "I was the least experienced GK, out of eight, having no coaching except for reading books and training myself.
 I learned more than I could have imagined.
 Technique wise, I was very close, except for more advanced ways to perform movements such as the "Rocking Chair" to recover back to my feet had I given up a rebound, or the importance of footwork."
 Camp ended for me on Day 5 when playing inside the "Tin Can".
 While diving for a shot high and to the right, I was slammed into the goal post, hitting my thigh with such force, it bruised from the front, through the bone, to the back of the leg.
 I continued to play, but later that evening, it swelled, and my right thigh was completely purple from knee to groin.
 The trainer put me on crutches and I was done for the next two days.
 Sitting in the lobby when my GK coach walked in.
 "I'll never forget his expression of disbelief, even disappointment, upon seeing me.
 He walked over, sat down and asked, "what happened?"
 I explained, gave him the trainers directions and what he uttered impacted me throughout my career.
 "The sessions won't be the same without you.
 What you bring to each session inspires me to give my best, because you give me everything.
 What you lack in experience, you make up for in focus, energy and attitude.
 The others are better only because they got training.
 What they lack is your spirit, the passion to learn without complaining."
 I asked to still attend, take notes, listen.
 That was met with a laugh and a hearty, "you better be there."
 Over the next two days, I asked questions, even shared ideas about different things experienced when training or playing.
 No one can ever tell me that attending a training, if only to listen is useless.
 Three ideas stuck in my mind from his words...1) Coaches put players in training environments, but players CREATE the environment...the intensity, the work rate, and focus; 2) Coaches feed off this energy...and...
 3) Opportunities to learn abound.

 After graduating from Farragut HS in 1987, Coach Maples attended Hiwassee College, a small junior college south of Knoxville.
 His freshmen year, he started every game, played in the JC National Championship where he set a NJCAA record for saves (49) in a single game versus University of Miami-Dade.
 The achievement earned him a ride around the field on the shoulders of the opposing team no-less.
 Still in college, he became well known for his knowledge of the game, specifically the position of goalkeeping.
 Knoxville, TN was not a hot bed of soccer, and East Tennessee was even less experienced with the "Worlds Game".
 For many, AYSO (American Youth Soccer Organization) was the only outlet to play or coach.
 At age 19, Coach Don became the head coach of a co-ed U13 team with AYSO called the "Huskies".
 Parents, opposing coaches, and coach instructors quickly became aware of Coach Maples differing approach to teaching the game.
 His teams excelled in a style focused on player development emphasizing clean technical skill, tactical awareness, and a defensive philosophy unmatched by opponents.
 After his first season, Coach Maples became sought after to instruct AYSO coaching courses in areas of player development, technical skill, game theory, and goalkeeping.
 Over the next two years, Coach Maples, backed by parties eagerly seeking better training and more competition in a travel format, started Loudon-Monroe Select.
 Two teams formed, U12 and U14 co-ed, made up of players from those counties.
 Coach Maples teams were competing against seasoned travel teams, such as Vulcan United (Blount County), Knoxville Stars, Concord United...and winning.
 Building upon the same philosophies learned from all his coaching influences, his coaching style began to form.
-"Every coach had an impact on me, teaching me something.
+"Every coach had an impact on me, teaching me a different aspect of coaching."
 My first coach, Adrian Cooper, instilled in me to have fun, enjoy the game.
 My second coach, Eric Clauberg, was a thick accented, in your face German, demanding discipline, focus, and toughness.
 My third coach, Dr. Leon Potgeiter, was from South Africa, having a high regard for technical skill, which allowed the pieces of the puzzle to come together tactically, especially with regards to defensive philosophy.
 "You can't play the game without SKILL...and it made sense.
 Player A has the skill to pass the ball, Player B makes great runs, yet can't trap the ball...play is dead.
 Technical skill connects the tactical parts of the game."

 Spending two years as a pool player in Colorado, his playing career ended in 1991.
 Coach Maples turned his attention to coaching, continuing to conduct camps, private lessons.
 In 1998, Coach Maples was hired as the head coach of girls and boys soccer at Loudon HS.
 "The girls team was an add-on.
 The AD hired me to coach the boys.
 Then as I was walking out of his office, he asked, "Would you want to coach the girls team as well?"
 After some questions, I agreed."
 The next conversation I had changed my coaching philosophy, career goals, hence changing my life.
 The internet was brand new, opening the ability to have information literally at ones fingertips.
 I sought information about coaching females.
 I entered info into a search engine, and up came the name, Anson Dorrance, and a book.
 I read a bio, found his office phone number and being impetuous...called.
 I knew Coach Dorrance as the director of the Rainbow Soccer Camp.
 I was sure he wouldn't remember me.
 I was shocked when he actually picked up, and being nervous, I confirmed it was indeed him.
 Confirmation given, I introduced myself, explained why I called and asked if he could help?
 For the next hour, Coach Dorrance answered every question, told me about his video series to go with a book, and taught me this quality about coaching which seemingly is absent today...ALWAYS GIVE BACK!
 I bought the book, and each book since, and set out to coach a girls high school soccer team in a small town in East TN.
 In two seasons, the Lady Redskins program grew in numbers and notoriety, earning an appearance in the District Championship (programs first ever), and highest ranking ever achieved, #9 in the State, which spawned a day dedicated to this achievement.
 "I guess the term used now is "fluidity".
 Ones coaching philosophy must be fluid, meaning be adaptable...coaching females is different than coaching males.
 Females expect more from a coach than mere X's and O's.
 They seek to be coached like athletes with demands, high standards, etc...but with more of a humanity, personal side woven in."